dtoconnor/MonteCarloSolvers/README.md

 Open and move to the directory with ```setup.py``` and run ```python.exe setup.py build_ext --inplace --compiler=msvc```.

 ## Usage
-See examples for general usage
+See examples for general usage.
+Not all functions are fully tested.
+Expect to see a 10x-80x improvement over traditional python.

-There are 8 different PIMC codes that can be used, the one current recommended and tested is that of QuantumAnnealExplicitBathGlobal.
-This is where we implement open system dephasing dynamics with PIMC.